hitokiri-mata/katacoda-courses/kubernetes-applications/nginx/step2.md

 `kubectl get deployments,pods,services`{{execute}}.

-At this point Nginx is running, but from the outside at this terminal it cannot be easily reached.
+Nginx is running once the deployment status reports `Running`.
+However, once its running from outside outside of Kubernetes at this terminal it cannot be easily reached.
 We can check this since Minikube has the service listed, but with no available address.

 `minikube service list`{{execute}}